radareorg/radare2-book/plugins/ioplugins.md

 # IO plugins

-All access to files, network, debugger, etc. is wrapped by an IO abstraction layer that allows radare to treat all data as if it were just a file.
+All access to files, network, debugger and all input/output in general is wrapped by an IO abstraction layer that allows radare to treat all data as if it were just a file.

 IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.
 You can make radare understand anything as a plain file.
-E.g., a socket connection, a remote radare session, a file, a process, a device, a gdb session, etc..
+E.g. a socket connection, a remote radare session, a file, a process, a device, a gdb session.

 So, when radare reads a block of bytes, it is the task of an IO plugin to get these bytes from any place and put them into internal buffer.
 An IO plugin is chosen by a file's URI to be opened.
 Some examples: